Kentucky Skills U

 - Individuals without a high school diploma;

 - High school graduates with academic or employment skill-building needs;

 - English language learners;

 - Individuals participating in integrated education and training; and

 - Individuals in corrections facilities

-Through KYAE Skills U programs, Kentucky adults are able to prepare for the GED® diploma; postsecondary education and training; National Career Readiness and Kentucky Essential Skills Certificates (NCRC, KESC); and employment.
+Through Kentucky Skills U programs, Kentucky adults are able to prepare for the GED® diploma; postsecondary education and training; National Career Readiness and Kentucky Essential Skills Certificates (NCRC, KESC); and employment.

-Kentucky Adult Education Skills U is committed to ensuring that Kentucky adults have the opportunity to earn a GED® credential – and beyond.
-A high school or GED® graduate earns an average of $9,620 more per year than a non-graduate, and the earnings increase as educational attainment levels increase.
-Of additional concern is the fact that low-skilled adults are two times more likely to be unemployed, three times as likely to be in poverty, four times as likely to be in poor health and eight times as likely to be incarcerated.
-Through their services, Kentucky Adult Education Skills U programs help individuals enact transformational, generational changes that not only affect the individuals themselves, but their families, their communities and the commonwealth-at-large.
+Kentucky Skills U is committed to ensuring that Kentucky adults have the opportunity to earn the credentials they need (including the GED® diploma) to gain long-term employment in high-demand fields that provide sustainable wages.
+Of additional concern is the fact that low-skilled adults are two times more likely to be unemployed, three times as likely to live in poverty, four times as likely to be in poor health, and eight times as likely to be incarcerated.
+Through their services, Kentucky Skills U providers help individuals enact transformational, generational changes that not only affect the individuals themselves, but their families, their communities and the Commonwealth.